Here’s the truth. When shit hits the fan you need a versatile tool that can help you with many different purposes.

 Next, the design ensures the right amount of weight in the head of the blade.
 The result is, it’s very effective for cutting through thicker branches and wood.
 The plain blade comes with a super-sharp edge.
 Perfect for chopping and hacking action.

 Being slightly above a pound it’s on the lighter side.
-But the design generates the right amount of power with each swing.
+But the overall length is sufficient for generating the right amount of power with each swing.

 To top it off, the rubberized handle is durable and delivers a solid and comfortable grip.
 It’s textured to prevent slippage.
 There are five holes for using a lanyard for added safety.
 A paracord lanyard is also included with the product.